-- Online advertisement on Google or Facebook ads.
+- Online advertisements on Google or Facebook ads

-- Offline marketing through flyers, billboard, media ads., direct mailing
+- Offline marketing through flyers, billboards, media ads, and direct mailing

-- If you have a blog, list them in major blog directories.
+- If you have a blog, list it in major blog directories.

-4. Register and Declare Income with Inland Revenue
+Step #4: Register and Declare Income with the Inland Revenue Board

 Lastly, you need to register and declare your income with the Inland Revenue Board of Malaysia.

-We spoke earlier of CCM's requirement for everyone to be registered, to do business on-line.
-When we consider the huge potentials of on-line business in Malaysia, registering as a business entity is a small issue.
-In fact, that's one way to gain trust from your potential buyers.
+As I mentioned, CCM requires everyone to be registered in order to do business online.
+When we consider the huge potential of e-commerce in Malaysia, registering as a business entity is a small issue.
+In fact, it's a way to gain the trust of your potential buyers.

 Open Your Business to a Bigger Market

-If you have an existing brick and mortar business, consider expanding to a much wider market, by starting an online business, as the growth potential in Malaysia is huge.
+If you have an existing brick and mortar store, consider expanding to a much wider market by starting an online business, as the growth potential in Malaysia is huge.

-If you are doing it part-time, or just earning through Google AdSense, don't be dishearten of the need to register (especially now with the incentive fee payment).
+If you are doing it part-time or just earning through Google AdSense, don't be disheartened by the need to register.
 Your small venture might grow into something big, and as a registered business entity, it's easier to get additional funding, if required.

-To quote a Chinese proverb “All cats love fish, but fear to wet their paws” So don't be afraid to venture into this new business environment.
+To quote a Chinese proverb: “All cats love fish but fear to wet their paws.”
+Don't be afraid to venture into this new business environment.

-To help you get started on this business, here are some tips on how you should do your marketing, i.e. know who you are selling to:
+To help you get started on your business, here are some tips on advertising:

 - Who are your consumers?
-Market your products to people who will MOST OFTEN visit your site and buy your stuff.
-You cannot market it to everybody because it will be expensive.
-To be successful, your marketing and advertising efforts must capture the attention of people that you intend to sell to e.g. students, teenagers, mothers, etc.
+Market your products to people who will most often visit your site and buy your stuff.
+You cannot advertise to everybody because it will be expensive.
+To be successful, your marketing and advertising efforts must capture the attention of people that you intend to sell to (e.g. students, teenagers, mothers, etc).

-- To connect to your customers, your advertising and marketing style and concept must tell a story and evoke their emotions.
+- To connect with your customers, your advertising and marketing style and concept must tell a story and evoke their emotions.

-- When you are new to this business and with very limited funds, the above tips may be hard to figure out.
-Experiment with a few styles and do your initial marketing through FB, Instagram, email and forum sites (be active contributors before you start to insert your ad.
-Otherwise, it gets thrown out and bad for your reputation!)
+- When you are new to this business and have very limited funds, the above tips may be hard to figure out.
+Experiment with a few styles, and do your initial marketing through FB, Instagram, email and forum sites (be an active contributor before you start to insert your ad.
+Otherwise, it will get removed, and you'll get a bad reputation!)

-These are just some examples to help you get along.
+These are just some examples to help you get started.
 Good luck!

 © 2012 Mazlan